seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 What satisfaction canst thou have to-night?

 **ROMEO**
-The exchange of thy love’s faithful vow for mine.
+The exchange of thy love's faithful vow for mine.

 **JULIET**
 I gave thee mine before thou didst request it: